Stakeholder Privacy Notice

 Your Rights

-• The Right To Be Informed – Under GDPR we are obligated to communicate to you how we use your personal data, the purposes for storing it, how long we keep it for and who we share it with
+- Right to be informed – we communicate how we use your data, why we store it, how long we keep it, and who we share it with.

 Christopher White